Twan-Reijinga/CSEP-net-note/README.md

 | `Ctrl + Del` | Delete selected note |
 | `Ctrl + R` | Manually refresh sidebar contents from server |
 | `Ctrl + L` | Focus on the active note title |

+# Implememented extensions
+- [x] Multi-collections (100%)
+- [x] Embedded files (100%)
+- [x] Interconnected content (100%)
+- [x] Automated change synchronization (100%)
+- [x] Live Language Switch (100%)

+# Additional implementations
+- As an extra that was not listed in the rubriks, we have stack based undo actions for note deletion and addition.
+- Implemented a fuzzy search algoritm for the note search functionality.

+# Participated team members
+- Liviu
+- Oleh
+- Pepijn
+- Petar
+- Twan
+- (Tushit)